 Attachment: Alternative proposal working document towards a preliminary draft new [recommendation / report] ITU-R SM.[WPT_FUNDAMENTAL_EMISSIONS]

-Working document towards a preliminary draft new [Recommendation / REPORT] ITU-R SM.[WPT-EMISSIONS]
+Working document towards a preliminary draft new [Recommendation / REPORT] ITU-R SM.[WPT_FUNDAMENTAL_EMISSIONS]

-[Protection requirements and measures to mitigate the impact of wireless power transmission systems on radiocommunications services operating below 30 MHz] / [Guidance to determine the radiated emission limits of non-beam WPT]
+Guidance to determine the fundamental radiated emission limits of non-beam WPT not operating in an ISM band

-[Editor’s note: This document is based on a compilation of proposals made in documents 1A/371 (IARU), 1A/373 (EBU), 1A/379 (TUR), 1A/403 (US), 1A/413 (IARU) and 1A/424 (J) as well as changes proposed after offline discussions during the WP 1A meeting from 28 May to 5 June 2019) This version also includes text from Japan proposed in 1A/54 to the November 2020 meeting of WP 1A and the latest proposals made in documents 1A/109 (EBU) and 1A/119 (J) submitted to the May-June 2021 meeting of WP1A.]

 [Editor's note: The information contained in this document is preliminary and under study.]

 Scope

-This Recommendation addresses the impact of non-beam wireless power transmission (WPT) systems on radiocommunication services operating below 30 MHz and provides, as guidance, a summary of Protection requirements and measures to mitigate such impact.

-[Editor’s note: From Japan 1A/119]

-[This Recommendation addresses guidance for administrations to determine the radiated emission limits of no-beam wireless power transmission (WPT) systems.]
+This Recommendation addresses guidance for administrations to determine the radiated emission limits of the fundamental emissions from non-beam wireless power transmission (WPT) systems not operating in an ISM band.

+[USA Note (to be removed): The above proposed scope incorporates this U.S.A. contribution as well as text from Japan 1A/119]

 Terminology

-In this Recommendation, the term “radiated emissions” refers to any electromagnetic fields present outside the confines of the WPT system itself; transfer coils, connecting cables and supporting electronics.
-These fields might be at the nominal operating frequency of the WPT system or at any other frequency, particularly harmonics of the operating frequency,
+In this Recommendation, the term “fundamental radiated emissions” refers to any electromagnetic fields at the operating frequency of the WPT system present outside the confines of the WPT system itself; transfer coils, connecting cables and supporting electronics.

-In this Recommendation the term “Disturbances” refers to any degradation, disruption or obstruction caused to the functioning of radiocommunications receiving equipment by RF energy escaping from the confines of WPT equipment and radiating into the surrounding area.
-It covers the various perturbation mechanisms that can result from these radiated emissions such as direct interference to the wanted receiving frequency or instances of receiver blocking, where the RF section of a receiver is desensitised when subject to overload by one or more sources of RF emissions.
+In this Recommendation the term “disturbances” refers to any degradation, disruption or obstruction caused to radiocommunications by RF energy escaping from the confines of WPT equipment.

 Keywords